 Place the plant in its new pot and backfill with potting soil, spreading the roots out as you repot.
 Leave the plant dry for a week or so, then begin to water lightly to reduce the risk of root rot.

-There are many popular Echeveria, both species and hybrids.
-In nature, Echeveria are native to Mexico, the United States, and South America.
+There are many popular Echeveria, both species, and hybrids.
+In nature, Echeveria succulents are native to Mexico, the United States, and South America.
 Some of the more beautiful Echeveria include the blue Echeveria (E. glauca and E. laui), firecracker plant (E. setosa), painted lady (E. derenbergii), and E. agavoides.

 Most of the common Echeveria species are not complicated succulents to grow, provided you follow a few basic rules.
 First, be careful never to let water sit in the rosette as it can cause rot or fungal diseases that will kill the plant.

 Additionally, remove dead leaves from the bottom of the plant as it grows.
 These dead leaves provide a haven for pests, and Echeveria succulents are susceptible to mealy bugs.
 As with all succulents, careful watering habits and plenty of light will help ensure success.